heliophysicsPy/heliophysicsPy.github.io/_pages/meetings/community_meetings/spring2024.md

  - **Unconferences and Wrap-Up:** March 14th 9:00 AM - 11:00 AM (MT)

 See [the full agenda](https://docs.google.com/spreadsheets/d/1FpjjlXckBGXBVSEt9lEClNf_ORbnGOrEzKd5av_cFXY/edit?usp=sharing) for exact dates/times of the various sessions.

+The [PyHC Code of Conduct](https://heliopython.org/docs/code_of_conduct/) applies to all participants in the spring 2024 meeting.
 <br><br><br>
 ### Registration

 Please [**register**](https://forms.gle/WAB9fpiFygdBZo7n6) by close of business Friday March 8th, 2024 if you plan to attend.
-Registration is free and required for in-person attendees.
-You may still participate remotely without registering, but note that you will not receive any spring-related emails.
+Registration is free.
+You may still participate remotely without registering, but note that you will not receive any meeting-related emails.
 <br><br><br>

 ### Session Documents and Presentations